National Lottery Grants for Heritage – £3,000 to £10,000

 The following are essential reading for all projects:

-We describe the difference we want to make with our funding through a set of nine outcomes, which include our six priority outcomes until the end of 2022–2023 financial year.
+We describe the difference we want to make with our funding through a set of nine outcomes, which include our six priority outcomes.
 Outcomes are changes, impacts or benefits that happen as a direct result of your project.

 We will prioritise heritage projects that will: boost the local economy, provide job creation and encourage skills development, support wellbeing and create better places to live, work and visit.

 We expect all projects to demonstrate that they are building long-term environmental sustainability and inclusion into their plans.

 Remember, we will only fund projects that are clearly focused on heritage – this can be national, regional or local heritage of the UK.